awsdocs/amazon-aurora-user-guide/doc_source/postgresql-kerberos.md

 ## Region and version availability<a name="postgresql-kerberos.RegionVersionAvailability"></a>

 Feature availability and support varies across specific versions of each database engine, and across AWS Regions\.
-For more information on version and Region availability of Aurora PostgreSQL with Kerberos authentication, see [Aurora Kerberos authentication](Concepts.Aurora_Fea_Regions_DB-eng.Feature.KerberosAuthentication.md)\.
+For more information on version and Region availability of Aurora PostgreSQL with Kerberos authentication, see [Kerberos authentication with Aurora](Concepts.Aurora_Fea_Regions_DB-eng.Feature.KerberosAuthentication.md)\.

 ## Overview of Kerberos authentication for PostgreSQL DB clusters<a name="postgresql-kerberos-overview"></a>